Skip to contents

 • home: path to package home on source code repository.

-• source:: path to source of individual file in default branch.
+• source: path to source of individual file in default branch (more on that below).

 • issue: path to individual issue.